su29029/go-login-micro/readme.md

 # go-login-micro

-A test for go-micro, test user register, login and combine the rpc framework with orm framework, web framework, etc.
+A login test for go-micro v3, test user register, login and combine the rpc framework with orm framework, web framework, etc.